 The Village of La Livinière

-Where Vineyards meet with Olive Orchards
+Where Vineyards meet Olive Orchards

-With about 550 inhabitants, La Livinière is known for its 20 wine makers, its A.O.C. and its two historic churches.
+With about 550 inhabitants, La Livinière is known for its more than 20 wine makers, its A.O.C. and its two historic churches.
 But it is also home to over 10000 olive trees, an incredible number of Capitelles (stone shacks built to protect the field workers and their animals).
 La Livinière dates back to the year 990, but ancient roman settlements, as well as dolmens have been found nearby.A beautiful and authentic medieval village, where the songs of the summer cicadas give way to the song of the grape harvest in the fall, the olive harvest early winter and the maintenance of the vineyards the rest of the year.
 La Livinière lives in a close relationship with mother nature, nestled in the foothills of the Black Mountain, and overlooking the Corbières mountains and the Pyrenees on a clear day.

 A Region with Remarkable Wine